 Jonathan D'Errico practices out of the firm's New York office and prosecutes securities fraud, corporate governance, and shareholder rights litigation on behalf of the firm's institutional investor clients.

 Prior to joining the firm, Jonathan was a securities litigation associate at Weil, Gotshal & Manges LLP, where he handled securities class actions, shareholder litigation, arbitral proceedings, and regulatory investigations.
 Jonathan has been involved in pro bono work with the International Refugee Assistance Project, Queens Legal Services, and the Innocence Project.
-He currently serves on the pro bono advisory board for Legal Services NYC and is a member of the American Constitution Society.
+He currently serves on the pro bono advisory board for Legal Services NYC and on the Center for Human Rights Advisory Council for the American Bar Association.
+Jonathan is also a member of Manhattan Community Board 6.